ScottHamper/chatsuey/README.md

 - `ChatSuey-Timestamps`
 - `ChatSuey-WebLinks`

 Let me know you're interested by [opening an issue or pull request on GitHub](https://github.com/ScottHamper/ChatSuey), and take a look at each addon's `i18n\enUS.lua` file to get a sense of what translations are needed.
+Additionally, each addon's TOC file can have localized title/notes fields.